avontd2868/hipaaDeId/README.md

 This Grails Web Application wraps the DeIdent software from the de-idata.com Corporation
 ======

-- This software will be used to de-identify text fields within the CRDW project.
+- This software provides a test screen and REST web services to the de-idata software.
-- Please note you need to purchase the de-idata software from de-idata.com and this software was not developed , nor supported by them.
-Use this software at your own risk.
-Thsi software
+- Please note you need to purchase the de-idata software from de-idata.com and this application sits on top of their software was not developed , nor is supported by them.
+  I have no association with them and only provide this software as an example of how to interface to their software.
+See the copyright at the bottom of this page.

 Requirements
 ======